-- 3.3 The DPO should be involved, in a timely manner, in all issues relating to the protection of personal data.
-To do this, the GDPR requires that DPOs are provided with the necessary support and resources to enable the DPO to effectively carry out their tasks.
-Factors that should be considered include the following: - 3.3.1 senior management support; - 3.3.2 time for DPOs to fulfil their duties; - 3.3.3 adequate financial resources, infrastructure (premises, facilities and equipment) and staff where appropriate; - 3.3.4 official communication of the designation of the DPO to make known existence and function within the organisation; - 3.3.5 access to other services, such as HR, IT and security, who should provide support to the DPO; - 3.3.6 continuous training so that DPOs can stay up to date with regard to data protection developments; - 3.3.7 where a DPO team is necessary, a clear infrastructure detailing roles and responsibilities of each team member; - 3.3.8 whether the School should give the DPO access to external legal advice to advise the DPO on their responsibilities under this Data Protection Policy. - 3.4 The DPO is responsible for ensuring that the School's Processing operations adequately safeguard Personal Data, in line with legal requirements.
+- 3.3.1 senior management support; - 3.3.2 time for DPOs to fulfil their duties; - 3.3.3 adequate financial resources, infrastructure (premises, facilities and equipment) and staff where appropriate; - 3.3.4 official communication of the designation of the DPO to make known existence and function within the organisation; - 3.3.5 access to other services, such as HR, IT and security, who should provide support to the DPO; - 3.3.6 continuous training and sufficient resources to enable the DPO to meet their UK GDPR obligations; - 3.3.7 where a DPO team is necessary, a clear infrastructure detailing roles and responsibilities of each team member; - 3.3.8 whether the School should give the DPO access to external legal advice to advise the DPO on their responsibilities under this Data Protection Policy. - 3.4 The DPO is responsible for ensuring that the School's Processing operations adequately safeguard Personal Data, in line with legal requirements.
 This means that the governance structure within the School must ensure the independence of the DPO. - 3.5 The School will ensure that the DPO does not receive instructions in respect of the carrying out of their tasks, which means that the DPO must not be instructed how to deal with a matter, such as how to investigate a complaint or what result should be achieved.
 Further, the DPO should report directly to the highest management level, i.e. the Governing Body. - 3.6 The requirement that the DPO reports directly to the Governing Body ensures that the School's governors are made aware of the pertinent data protection issues.
-In the event that the School decides to take a certain course of action despite the DPO's advice to the contrary, the DPO should be given the opportunity to make their dissenting opinion clear to the Governing Body and to any other decision makers. - 3.7 A DPO appointed internally by the School is permitted to undertake other tasks and duties for the organisation, but these must not result in a conflict of interests with his or her role as DPO.
-It follows that any conflict of interests between the individual's role as DPO and other roles the individual may have within the organisation impinge on the DPO's ability to remain independent. - 3.8 In order to avoid conflicts the DPO cannot hold another position within the organisation that involves determining the purposes and means of processing personal data.
+In the event that the School decides to take a certain course of action despite the DPO's advice to the contrary, the DPO should be given the opportunity to make their dissenting opinion clear to the Governing Body and to any other decision makers. - 3.7 The DPO will operate independently and will not be penalised for performing their task. - 3.8 A DPO appointed internally by the School is permitted to undertake other tasks and duties for the organisation, but these must not result in a conflict of interests with their role as DPO.
+It follows that any conflict of interests between the individual's role as DPO and other roles the individual may have within the organisation impinge on the DPO's ability to remain independent. - 3.9 In order to avoid conflicts the DPO cannot hold another position within the organisation that involves determining the purposes and means of processing personal data.
 Senior management positions such as chief executive, chief financial officer, head of marketing, head of IT or head of human resources positions are likely to cause conflicts.
 Some other positions may involve determining the purposes and means of processing, which will rule them out as feasible roles for DPOs.